karthikaraman/Docs/template.md

 # Metadata and Markdown Template

 This docs.ms template contains examples of markdown syntax, as well as guidance on setting the metadata.
-It is available in the root directory of each EM Pilot repository (e.g. ~/Azure-RMSDocs-pr
-/template.md) and is meant to be read as a markdown file, although you can refer to [the published version](https://stage.docs.microsoft.com/en-us/rights-management/template) to see how the markdown examples rendeer.
+To get the most of it you must view both the [raw markdown](https://raw.githubusercontent.com/Microsoft/Docs/master/template.md) and the [rendered view](https://github.com/Microsoft/Docs/blob/master/template.md) (or instance, the raw markdown shows the metadata block, while the rendered view does not).

-When creating a markdown file you shluld copy the template to a new file, fill out the metadata as specified below, set the H1 heading above to the title of the article, and delete the content.
+When creating a markdown file you should copy this template to a new file, fill out the metadata as specified below, set the H1 heading above to the title of the article, and delete the content.

 ## Metadata

-The full metadata block is above, divided into required fields and optional fields; see the [OPS metadata cheatsheet](https://ppe.msdn.microsoft.com/en-us/ce-csi-docs/ops/ops-onboarding/managing-content/content-meta-data) for more details.
+The full metadata block is above (in the [raw markdown](https://raw.githubusercontent.com/Microsoft/Docs/master/template.md), divided into required fields and optional fields.
 Some key notes:

 - You **must** have a space between the colon (:) and the value for a metadata element.
 - If an optional metadata element does not have a value, comment out the element with a # (do not leave it blank or use "na"); if you are adding a value to an element that was commnted out, be sure to remove the #.